 While each license costs a different amount, candidates should expect to pay few hundred dollars for exam costs, application fees, and continuing education credits.
 Optional advanced certifications cost an additional fee.
 Applicants should budget $150-$300 for the application and $230-$260 for the ASWB exam.

-Directory of Social Work Programs in Wyoming
+Types of Social Work Licenses in Wyoming

 There are numerous career opportunities in the field of social work.
 The most common path is licensure.
 However, some nonclinical positions do not require an official certification or license.
 Generally, social workers provide counseling, support services, treatment, and other assistance to their clients.
 All of these jobs require patience, benevolence, and a dedication to helping others.
 Below are a few career options available to social workers in Wyoming.